 User Experience (UX) is a crucial part of the design process, and is equally important to the actual visual design.
 There’s no point having a beautifully designed website or app if users don’t know how to interact with it.
 This is especially important for complex sites because users must be able to easily navigate through the pages, for example clear steps to making a secure purchase on an ecommerce site.
-It’s also crucial for small businesses and startups as the website acts as the first impression for users and new potential customers.
+It’s also crucial for small businesses and startups as the website acts as the first impression for users and new potential customers as a customer success software.
 If it creates a negative emotional experience because of usability problems etc then users will not come back.

 The importance of this means that you must have a robust UX process.
 Although the general process is similar, each project is unique, and everyone has their own favoured method and techniques.
 Each project is going to throw a variety of challenges your way.
 Below we discuss 3 typical problems you may face in the UX process, and 3 solutions to help you through.